 Policy and Communications

-As the communications director, Arielle handles the foundation’s publications, media relations and strategic communications.
+Arielle Levin Becker is the communications director for the Connecticut Health Foundation.
+She handles the foundation’s publications, media relations and strategic communications.
 She and the communications team work to give voice to the mission of improving access to care and care quality, and to help showcase the work of the foundation’s grantees.

 Before joining the foundation, Arielle spent six years as the health care reporter at The Connecticut Mirror, a nonprofit news organization focused on politics and public policy.
 She previously worked at The Hartford Courant, where she covered health care, education, criminal justice and municipal issues, and the Home News Tribune in East Brunswick, New Jersey.
 Her first job in journalism was at Real Change, a homeless newspaper in Seattle.
 She has a B.A. in history from Yale University.